dereuromark/cakephp-tools/README.md

 ## The basics

-Include the bootstrap file with
+Include the Tools bootstrap file in your `APP/Config/bootstrap.php` with

     App::import('Lib', 'Tools.Bootstrap/MyBootstrap');